 If you wish to indicate your disapproval for RCC to disclose any or all the public or directory information listed, the required form is available in the Registrar's Office and must be submitted no later than 10 calendar days after enrolling.
 Robeson Community College assumes that failure on the part of any student to specifically request the withholding of categories of "Directory Information" indicates individual approval for disclosure.

-Request to Prevent Disclosure of Directory Information

-By Robeson Community College
+Request to Prevent Disclosure of Directory Information By Robeson Community College

-Year Please mark the appropriate boxes and affix your signature below to indicate your disapproval for the College to disclose the following public or directory information.
-Category I: Name, address, telephone number, dates of attendance, class.
-Category II: Previous institution(s) attended, major field of study, conferred (including dates).
+Please mark the appropriate boxes and affix your signature below to indicate your disapproval for the College to disclose the following public or directory information.